 Negotiate your medical bills

-A little-known tip about lowering healthcare costs is negotiating your medical bills.
-Many Americans don't realize that there are several handy tips to lower their medical bills, get financial assistance, and even negotiate a more reasonable payment plan with their healthcare provider.
-This can help employees reduce their medical debt for expenses their insurance company may not fully cover.
+A little-known tip about lowering healthcare spending is negotiating your medical bills.
+Many Americans don't realize there are several handy tips to lower their medical bills, get financial assistance, and even negotiate a more reasonable payment plan with their healthcare provider.
+This can help employees reduce their medical debt for healthcare expenses their insurance company may not fully cover.

 Take care of your health